bids-standard/BEP028_BIDSprov/bep028spec.md

   <tr>
    <td><code>wasGeneratedBy</code>
    </td>
    <td>OPTIONAL.
 UUID.
-Identifier of the activity which generated this entity (the corresponding Activity must be defined with its own Activty record).
+Identifier of the activity which generated this entity (the corresponding Activity must be defined with its own Activity record).
    </td>
   </tr>
   <tr>